Oltika/SpringBoot-TDD/README.md

 ## Build & run

-From the project root you can build and run the application with Maven.
+From the project root you can build and run the application with Maven (ensure Java 21 is selected in your toolchain).

 Build (package the app):